antoniomercado/dockered-elk/README.md

 Each service in the stack has its own Dockerfile which defines the versions via Dockerfile `ENV` variables.
 This is where you would go to change the version of different services as the Elastic community relases new versions of the software.

+### Tip 3
+To change the Logstash filters you need to edit `logstash/logstash.conf`.
+The stack defaults to foltering nginx access and error logs.

 # Contributions